octaviogarbet/ionicv3-example/README.md

 ```bash
 $ ionic g page CreateItem
 ```
-That will create under pages folder a new folder create-item and four files in it create-item.html, create-item.ts, create-item.scss and create-item.module.ts
+That will create under pages folder a new folder `create-item` and four files in it `create-item.html`, `create-item.ts`, `create-item.scss` and `create-item.module.ts`

 ### Component to page
 Now that we have a generated page as example, we will: